From time to time, the Department of Psychology will post opportunities to this page and update this information.

 Teach Reading Classes to Students of All Ages

-· Gain over 400 hours of classroom teaching experience with a variety of age groups from 4-year-olds to adults.
+• Gain valuable teaching experience with a variety of age groups from 4-year-olds to high school students.

 Successful Institute teachers:

-· Are responsible and hard-working, with good communication and organizational skills
+• Are responsible and hard-working, with strong communication and organizational skills.

-· Will be patient and supportive with students
+• Are patient and supportive with students and parents.